eyalh15/terns-project/README.md

 #### Steps

 1. Navigate to the ConvertVideoToImages directory.
-3. Specify the paths for the videos directory(videos_dir) and the output image directory(images_dir) in the tours_details.json file.
+2. Specify the paths for the videos directory(videos_dir) and the output image directory(images_dir) in the tours_details.json file.
 3. Specify the dates you want to process in the convert_terns_video_to_images.ini file.
 4. Open the run_video_converter.ipynb notebook.
-5. Run all cells to convert the videos into categorized images based on camera positions.
+5. Run all cells.

 ### Notebook 2: Run Yolo Object Detector on Images
-This notebook run
+This notebook applies the YOLO V8 object detection model to the categorized images from Notebook 1.
+The model is trained to detect Little Tern and Common Tern species in each image.
+After detection, it produces bounding boxes around the birds and saves the results for further analysis.
 #### Steps

-1. Navigate to the ConvertVideoToImages directory.
+1. Navigate to the YoloDetector directory.
-3. Specify the paths for the videos directory(videos_dir) and the output image directory(images_dir) in the tours_details.json file.
+2. Specify the paths for the input image directory (images_dirs) and the output results directory(result_dir) in the yolo_runner.ini file.
-3. Specify the dates you want to process in the convert_terns_video_to_images.ini file.
+3. Specify the dates you want to detect terns on in the yolo_runner.ini file.
-4. Open the run_video_converter.ipynb notebook.
+4. Open the yolo_runner.ipynb notebook.
+5. Run all cells.

+### Notebook 3: Tracking Objects in Movie
+This notebook processes a one scan output from the YOLO object detection to track individual birds across multiple images, creating a sequence of detected boxes for each bird.

+1. Navigate to the TrackingTerns directory.
+2. Specify paths for the input YOLO results (yolo_result_dir) and the output results directory (tracker_result_dir) in the track_movie_runner.ini file
+3. Specify the dates on which you want to track terns in the track_movie_runner.ini file.
+4. Open the yolo_runner.ipynb notebook, where you'll likely process the images for bird detection using YOLO.
-5. Run all cells to convert the videos into categorized images based on camera positions.
+5. Run all cells.